Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Financial Concerns

 Being a cosigner on a loan can have significant financial implications, especially if the primary borrower fails to make payments.
-If the borrower defaults on the loan, you as the cosigner are legally obligated to step in and make those payments.
+If the borrower defaults on the loan, you as the are legally obligated to step in and make those payments.
 This can put a strain on your own finances and credit score, as missed payments or defaults will also impact your financial standing.
 Removing yourself as a cosigner can help alleviate these financial concerns and protect your own financial stability.

 Relationship Strain